reapertechlabs/health-go/docs/index.md

 ## Functionality

-* Exposes an HTTP handler that retrieves health status of the application
+- Exposes an HTTP handler that retrieves health status of the application
-* Implements some generic checkers for the following services:
+- Implements some generic checkers for the following services:
-  * RabbitMQ
+  - RabbitMQ
-  * PostgreSQL
+  - PostgreSQL
-  * Redis
+  - Redis
-  * HTTP
+  - HTTP
-  * MongoDB
+  - MongoDB
-  * MySQL
+  - MySQL
-  * gRPC
+  - gRPC
-  * Memcached
+  - Memcached
+  - DNS Server Checks _RTLabs Addition_

 ## Usage